Cunningham Township, Champaign County, Illinois

 Cunningham Township is a township in Champaign County, Illinois, United States.
 As of the 2020 census, its population was 38,336 and it contained 18,321 housing units.
 Cunningham Township is coterminous with the City of Urbana.
-It is one of two coterminous townships in Champaign County and one of seventeen coterminous townships statewide.
+It is one of two coterminous townships in Champaign County and one of fifteen coterminous townships statewide.

 History

 Cunningham Township formed from Champaign Township in late 1928.

 Geography

 According to the 2021 census gazetteer files, Cunningham Township has a total area of 11.90 sqmi, of which 11.83 sqmi (or 99.40%) is land and 0.07 sqmi (or 0.60%) is water.